Cécile Chaminade

 Cécile Louise Stéphanie Chaminade (8 August 1857 – 13 April 1944) was a French composer and pianist.
 In 1913, she was awarded the Légion d'Honneur, a first for a female composer.
-Ambroise Thomas said, "This is not a woman who composes, but a composer who is a woman."

 Biography

-Born in Paris, Chaminade was raised in a musical family.
+Born in Batignolles (a village then outside Paris), Chaminade was raised in a musical family.
 She received her first piano lessons from her mother.
 Around age 10, Chaminade was assessed by Félix Le Couppey of the Conservatoire de Paris, who recommended that she study music at the Conservatoire.
 Her father forbade it because he believed it was improper for a girl of Chaminade's class.
-Her father did, however, allow Chaminade to study privately with teachers from the Conservatoire: piano with Le Couppey, violin with Marie Gabriel Augustin Savard and Martin Pierre Marsick, and music composition with Benjamin Godard.
+Her father did, however, allow Chaminade to study privately with teachers from the Conservatoire: piano with Le Couppey, violin with Martin Pierre Marsick, and music composition with Marie Gabriel Augustin Savard and Benjamin Godard.

 Chaminade experimented in composition as a young child, composing pieces for her cats, dogs and dolls.
 In 1869, she performed some of her music for Georges Bizet, who was impressed with her talents.
 In 1878, Chaminade gave a salon performance under the auspices of her professor, Le Couppey, consisting entirely of her compositions.
 This performance marked the beginning of her emergence as a composer and became the archetype for the concerts she gave for the rest of her career in which she only performed her own works.
-Her Concertino, Op.
-107, is an important work in the flute repertoire.

-She toured France several times in her early years.
+During the 1870s and 1880s several of her works were programmed by the prestigious Société nationale de musique.
+In her early years, she gave recitals throughout France, Switzerland, Belgium and Holland.
 In 1892, she debuted in England, where her work was popular.
 Isidor Philipp, head of the piano department at the Conservatoire de Paris, championed her works.
-She repeatedly returned to England in the 1890s, premiering her compositions with such singers as Blanche Marchesi; and Pol Plançon; this activity decreased after 1899 due to poor reviews.
+She repeatedly returned to England in the 1890s, premiering her compositions with such singers as Blanche Marchesi and Pol Plançon.
+She visited England again in 1907 and performed at the Aeolian Hall in London, and in Bath.
+Queen Victoria was known to enjoy Chaminade's music and in 1901 at her funeral, the Prélude for organ, Op.78, by Chaminade was played.

 Chaminade married a music publisher from Marseille, Louis-Mathieu Carbonel, in 1901.
-Due to his advanced age, this was rumored to be a convenience and Chaminade prescribed strict marriage conditions - they were to live separately, Carbonel in Marseille, and she near Paris, and their marriage was to remain platonic.
+Given his advanced age, it was rumored to be a convenience and Chaminade prescribed strict marriage conditions: they were to live separately (he in Marseille and she near Paris) and their marriage was to remain platonic.
 Carbonel died in 1907 from a lung disease.
 Chaminade never remarried.